SentioProberDev/SentioProberControl/README.md

 ## Instructions for installing the SENTIO prober control module

 1.)
-Download the latest python archive from:
+Download the latest python package from:

 https://github.com/SentioProberDev/SentioProberControl/releases